elearning-x/certificat-ia/Part_2/2.11/Correction.md

 train_x = np.array([cosine(s1, s2) for s1, s2 in training_representations]).reshape(-1, 1)
 test_representations = [count_words(sentence_pair, voc_sts)[1] for sentence_pair in sts_dataset['test']['data']]
 test_x = np.array([cosine(s1, s2) for s1, s2 in test_representations]).reshape(-1, 1)
+# You may notice a warning telling you that there is a division by zero in computing the cosine distance.
+# This is provoked by the fact that some vector of counts may be empty, having a norm of zero.
+# Why would a vector of count be empty ?
+For example, when a test sentence is made up of words which are not in the vocabulary !

 training_representations_sk = [vectorizer_sts.transform(sentence_pair).toarray() for sentence_pair in sts_dataset['train']['data']]
 train_x_sk = np.array([cosine(s1, s2) for s1, s2 in training_representations_sk]).reshape(-1, 1)